-All sizes - includes all modes of propulsion, ie liquid fuel, electricity, gas, hydrogen, or hybrid.
+All sizes - includes all modes of propulsion, i.e., liquid fuel, electricity, gas, hydrogen, or hybrid.
 By 2025, the government will only allow zero-emission public transport buses to be purchased.
 This commitment targets complete decarbonisation of the public transport bus fleet by 2035.

-Acceleration (all buses) Minimum: 0-50km/h ≤ 18 seconds.
+Minimum: 0-50km/h ≤ 18 seconds.
 Note: Acceleration is measured in an unladen bus on a level road.
 The average of two tests, one in each direction within a period of 30 minutes.
 (Harsh acceleration is covered in section 4.11).
-E-bus range without refuelling Minimum of 350km throughout the service life of the bus.
+A battery electric bus must be able to meet operational requirements without the need for an additional bus, as required under the contract with council.
+This is a transitional measure while technology is advancing at a considerable pace and can be revisited.
+Public transport contracting authorities and bus operators must use battery electric buses which have the CCS2 type plug, which is currently the most common type used in New Zealand and is recommended in the Public Transport Design Guidance (PTDG).

+See www.nzta.govt.nz/ptdg for infrastructure guidance on battery electric buses which may help with plug location and depot layout to increase interoperability.
+It is anticipated that any on-route chargers provided by Auckland Transport or regional councils will work best with plugs on the left-hand side towards the rear of the bus.

+Battery electric buses must use the Open Charge Point Protocol (OCPP) for communication between electric bus and chargers to enable central management system.

 Transmission Fully automatic or electronic shift, plus retarder (does not apply to EV buses).
-Suspension (all buses except VSB) Air suspension.
-Kneeling capability at front door with a kneel and rise time of <8 seconds each.
+Suspension (all buses Air suspension. except VSB) Kneeling capability at front door with a kneel and rise time of <8 seconds each.
 Electronically controlled air suspension, including self-levelling.
 Stability and steering ESC/ESP is required for DD buses.
 Vehicle braking Anti-lock braking system and electronic braking system is required.
 Hold brake/ interlock Vehicles must be capable of being held by the hold brake (the automatic activation of the service brakes upon the opening of the doors), restarting without rolling back on sealed grades.
 Additional option - engage the hand brake system before doors can be opened.

-If the passenger door is opened and the vehicle is stationary, the brakes must be activated, the engine throttle returned to idle, and the vehicle incapable of moving.
+Passenger doors must not be able to be opened if the vehicle is moving.
+If a passenger door is open the brakes must be activated, the engine throttle returned to idle, and the door fully closed before the vehicle can move off.
 It must not be possible for the brakes to be released unless done so by the driver, in the driver's seat.

-General safety, fire resistance and suppression

-Non-flammable material - comply with ECE 118.02.

-Engine compartment for diesel: fire retardancy ISO 3795 (1998) or FMVSS 302 or UN/ECE reg.
-118 (or technical equivalent).

-Fire suppression for engine and high-voltage battery compartment is mandatory: must be compliant with Australian Standard 5062-2006 (Fire protection for mobile and transportable equipment) or an equivalent internationally recognised standard.
+General safety, fire resistance and suppression The passenger compartment and the engine bay should meet the technical requirements of UN/ECE R118-01.
+Compliance shall be demonstrated by manufacturer declaration or a parts summary including individual test reports for each component - a manufacturer declaration is preferred.
+If a manufacturers declaration is provided, individual parts do not need to be marked as compliant.
+Engine compartment for diesel: fire retardancy ISO 3795 (1998) or FMVSS 302.
+Fire suppression for engine and high-voltage battery compartment is mandatory: must be compliant with Australian Design Standard 5062-2006 (Fire protection for mobile and transportable equipment) or an equivalent internationally recognised standard, such as UN/ECE reg 107.
 Battery packs & EV systems: must comply with UN/ECE reg.
 100 (or technical equivalent) for EVs.

-Hydrogen fuel cell vehicles: ECE no.79/2009 (or technical equivalent).

-Indication on the bus is needed to identify propulsion type and a standard location of a kill switch.
-Note: it is critical that the kill switch is not used to turn off the bus unless in an emergency, especially on a hydrogen bus, consider this being in a break-glass housing.
+Hydrogen fuel cell vehicles: UN/ECE no.79/2009 (or technical equivalent).
+Indication on the bus is needed to identify propulsion type and an emergency cut-off switch, to be located and clearly labelled, in the driver's compartment.